-Granted, this isn’t as many people as listen to the radio, but the number is growing: The same study in 2018 had this figure at 44%.
+While still barely a majority, the number is growing: The same study in 2018 had this figure at 44%.
 In other words, podcast listenership at this most basic level grew by 7% in one year.
 With a majority of Americans listening to podcasts, we can call this a mainstream media today.

 32% of Americans listen to podcasts every month, and 22% do it weekly.

 Again, these numbers are up from 2018 numbers, where it was 26% and 17%, respectively.
 These numbers represent increases of 5-6% year over year.
 This is a bit slower than the yearly expansion rate, but then again, not everyone is going to enjoy something that they have just tried for the first time.